 If you want to know how Adobe recommends how to solve headless business cases with AEM, AEM Headless Journeys are where to start.

 This journey is designed for the Content Architect persona.
-As a Content Architect you will be defining the structure of the content.
-These definitions will then be used by the Content Authors, when they create the actual content.
+As a Content Architect, you are defining the structure of the content.
+These definitions are then used by the Content Authors, when they create the actual content.

 The journey lays out the requirements, steps, and approach of an AEM Headless project from the perspective of a Content Architect.
 The journey will define additional personas with which the content architect must interact for a successful project, but the point-of-view for the journey is that of the content architect.

-Information in this journey can of course be useful to other personas, but some information will be superfluous to certain roles.
+Information in this journey can be useful to other personas, but some information is superfluous to certain roles.
 Stay tuned for forthcoming journeys covering additional roles.

 You will explore many topics in this journey.
 The following articles give you foundational knowledge of headless in AEM and link out to detailed technical documentation.

 Although you can go directly to a particular part of the journey, many concepts build on ones in previous articles.
-Therefore if you are new to headless in AEM, we recommend that you start at the beginning and progress sequentially.
+Therefore if you are new to headless in AEM, Adobe recommends that you start at the beginning and progress sequentially.